 Guitarist.
 As a professional guitarist, Dave has performed and recorded a wide variety of genres including Pop, Rock, Blues, Heavy Metal, and Progressive.

 Educator.
 Private music instructor, college teacher, and music technologist.
-He has taught courses at the University of North Texas, Collin County Community College, Academy of Contemporary Music at the University of Central Oklahoma, and was director of the Music Engineering and Industry program at Rose State College.
-He is currently serving as Director of the Music Department at Southwestern Oregon Community College.
+He has taught courses at the University of North Texas, Collin County Community College, Academy of Contemporary Music at the University of Central Oklahoma, and was director of the Music Engineering and Industry program at Rose State College, and Director of the Music Department at Southwestern Oregon Community College.
 Dave specializes in teaching music technology and composition courses ranging from audio engineering and music production to film scoring and sound design to physics of sound and studio electronics, but also teaches music theory, music history, music business, and performance.

 Audio Engineer.
 As a professional in music technology he has brought his expertise to such diverse projects as program and curriculum development, recording studio and computer lab design and installation, live concert sound, and studio engineering and production.
 He has produced, recorded, edited, mixed, and mastered projects ranging from classical performance, popular music, electro-acoustic and computer music, live interactive music, and intermedia artwork, to music and sound for radio, independent film, and video.
 His experience also includes supervision of multiple audio facilities, routine maintenance and trouble-shooting, system administration of multi-user computer systems, scheduling, concert recording and technical assistance for departmental and college events, and local, national, and international composers and performers.
 He is thoroughly knowledgeable in current analog and digital music production systems, recording, mixing, editing, and production, large and small format digital and analog consoles, outboard gear, video and multi-media production software and techniques.